Keldur Turf House in South Iceland - is this the oldest House in Iceland?

 The mill-house

-The clear spring water creates the two creeks, Króktúnslækur and Keldnalækur creeks, which in turn run into the river Eystri-Rangá.
-I have seen the water described as the clearest and coldest in Iceland.
+The clear spring water forms the two creeks, Króktúnslækur and Keldnalækur, which, in turn, flow into the river Eystri-Rangá.
+I have seen the water described as the clearest and coldest in Iceland, coming from the Heklauhraun lava field.

 Below you will see the old lamb houses (lambhús) at Framtún at Keldur.
-Most likely the first farm building at Keldur stood in this place and a big (30 m) "skáli", an old farm from the Viking age, lies beneath them, it might even be the skáli of Ingjaldur Höskuldsson, erected before the year 1000.
+Most likely, the first farm building at Keldur stood here, and a large (30 m) "skáli", an old farm from the Viking age, lies beneath them; it might even be the skáli of Ingjaldur Höskuldsson, erected before the year 1000.

 Lamb-houses at Keldur

-The turf house is open to visitors in the summer months from the 1st of June until the 31st of August.
-There is an entrance fee for adults (ISK 1,500 last time I knew), but free entrance for children under 18 years old.
+The turf house is open to visitors from the 1st of June until the 31st of August.
+There is an entrance fee for adults (ISK 2,500, last time I checked), but it is free for children under 18.

-But be very respectful and don't visit other buildings at the adjacent farm Keldur, which is the home of the farmers.
+But be very respectful and don't visit other buildings on the adjacent farm, Keldur, which is the farmers' home and workplace.

-My relative at Keldur, Drífa, has told me that some visitors have even opened and entered the farm's barn, which is strictly forbidden due to obvious reasons.
+My relative at Keldur, Drífa Hjartardóttir, has told me that some visitors have even opened and entered the farm's barn, which is strictly forbidden due to obvious reasons.
 So let's always be respectful and keep a low profile when visiting the turf farm at Keldur.

 Looking out from the window of Keldur turf-farm

-After passing the village Hella, continue on ring-road 1, then turn onto road 264.
-Part of road 264 is gravel, but it is suitable for 2WD cars.
-From Hella, the distance it’s 19 km.
+After passing the village Hella, continue on Ring Road 1, then turn onto Road 264.
+Part of Road 264 is gravel, but it is suitable for 2WD cars.
+From Hella, the distance is 19 km.

 Here is the location of Keldur on the map.
 GPS: 63°49'17.9"N 20°04'25.4"W

-Vestmannaeyjar islands are also close to here, so why not pop over to visit the volcanic islands which erupted in 1973.
+The Vestmannaeyjar islands are also nearby, so why not pop over to visit the volcanic islands that erupted in 1973?

-Other travel-blogs I have written about turf houses in Iceland are if you are interested in seeing what they look like:
+Other travel blogs I have written about turf houses in Iceland are here if you are interested in seeing what they look like:

 Have a lovely time at Keldur :)